skogsmaskin/tellstickr/README.md

 sensor.unregister_callbacks

 # If you know the make and sensor id, you can do this
-# (as long as it's defined in TellStickR::Sensor::PREDEFINED_SENSORS:
+# (as long as it's defined in TellStickR::Sensor::PREDEFINED_SENSORS):
 sensor = TellStickR::Sensor.from_predefined(:wt450h, 11)
 ```